 1. How Does a Drone Work?

 Before you buy your first drone and use it to snap photos, you need to know how this device actually works.
 The drone has remote control helicopters as ancestors, so to say.
 But while these predecessors can’t really navigate, hover or fly without someone actually “telling” them via commands, drones surely can.
 They have something that is known as “autonomy”, which helps them hold positions based on a GPS, as well as stabilize on their own.
 In other words, a drone has all the qualities that turn it into a machine with high levels of intelligence.
 Despite being light, these amazing devices come fully equipped with a generous amount of technological advances.

-What makes a drone come to life when you need it?
-A power source made of one battery that’s very easy to remove.
+A power source made of one battery that’s very easy to remove can bring a drone to life when you need it the most.
 The battery can typically last an estimated 12 minutes.
 But because many owners want a more generous amount of time spent with their toys, manufacturers have begun to sell drones with extra batteries.
 All in all, you can use a drone for about 25-30 minutes.
 If you go for a model that packs more power, be prepared to own a heavier machine than usual.